raspberrypilearning/c3-wolfram-weather-dashboard/en/step_3.md

 ---/task---

 Next, you will use `Show` to make all the icons larger.
-With `Show`, you can put in the size of the image using `ImageSize`.
+With `Show`, you can use `ImageSize` to put in the size of the image.

 To make your output (dashboard) look more balanced, you might want to make the `WindSpeed` and `WindDirection` icons a bit bigger.